exyi/coberec/docs/thesis/design.md

 This is nothing new under the sun -- most functional programming languages have a "function type".

 There is one more problem with delegates that we can solve using our function types.
-Delegates are basically special objects with an Invoke method matching the signature of the delegate, so our type signature is not going to contain the actual arguments and return type.
+Delegates are basically special objects with Invoke method matching the signature of the delegate, so our type signature is not going to contain the actual arguments and return type.
 Not only we would not be able to validate the arguments of an invocation -- we would not be able to determine result type of the invocation expression.
 For all other expressions, we can do that, and most of the validation logic depends on the [`Expression.Type()` method](https://exyi.cz/coberec_doxygen/da/d1b/classCoberec_1_1ExprCS_1_1Expression.html#aa3966c00e7b5358f7ca116c23a3f0e98).

-Including the delegate arguments and return type in the type signature is not even possible -- delegates that return themselves (`delegate A A()`) are perfectly valid in C#.
+Including the delegate arguments and return type in the type signature is not possible -- delegates that return themselves (`delegate A A()`) are perfectly valid in C#.
-Since our types are immutable, it would not be possible to construct such a delegate.
+Since our types are immutable, cyclic references are forbidden, and it would not be possible to construct such a delegate.
 More importantly, we could not even load assemblies with such types into our type system.

 ```gql